-When in Northern California do as the Humboldtians do, go crabbing.
-Except when there is a harmful going on.
+When in Northern California, do as the Humboldtians do, go crabbing.
+Except when there is a harmful red tide going on.
 Then you don’t go crabbing.
 You go eating.
 But here’s what to do when you can go back in.

 Crab.
 Dungeness Crab.
 Metacarcinus magister.
 Named by the English Naval Captain George Vancouver after the arrowhead-shaped headland in Kent, England, this super middleweight gets its name from the town of Dungeness in Washington’s Juan de Fuca Strait, the watery border between the U.S. and Canada.
 Native only of the Pacific coast with commercial fisheries from Alaska to Point Conception, California, “Dungies” are trap-caught, which allows for the release of bycatch (inadvertent fish caught in trap), and therefore considered sustainable by Monterey Bay Aquarium’s Seafood Watch.

 There is a small window in the latter part of the year which allows the recreational fisherman a chance to mine the golden ore of coastal bays before the commercial fleet has a chance to set pots toward their Total Allowable Catch or TAC.
 Though in most areas, there is no set quota but instead, fishermen are only allowed to land male crabs over 6 1/4 inches.
 To catch Dungies, crabbers set baited pots attached to numbered buoys and wait.
 We were waiting in sea-kayaks 500 yards from the beach off of Humboldt Bay, a deep water bay famous for big swells, rocks galore and lots of sealife.